Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 `  sharingClient.connectionSharing.enableSharing("RemoteStockListConnection","ls/","SHARE_SESSION", true);`<BR/>
 The Stock-List Demo web front-end is now ready to be opened.
 The front-end will now get data from the newly installed Adapter Set.

-In case of need, the .NET StockList Demo Launcher prints on the log a help page if run with the following syntax: "DotNetServer /help".
+In case of need, the .NET StockList Demo Launcher prints on the log a help page if run with the following syntax: `dotnet TestAdapter.dll /help`.

 Please note that the .NET Remote Adapters connects to Proxy Adapters, not vice versa.